savthe/rafor/README.md

-# Overview
+*Rafor* is a performance-oriented decision trees and random forest library.

-Rafor is a performance-oriented decision trees and random forest library.
+# Dataset
 The dataset is a single `f32` slice which is processed in chunks of `num_features` elements, each chunk is a single sample.
 During training, `num_features` is defined as `dataset.len() / targets.len()`.